giantswarm/docs/src/content/guides/prepare-aws-account-for-guest-clusters/index.md

 The second IAM role to be created is similar to the one before, but in this case it is used by Giant Swarm support staff.
-The main differences will be that this role must have Giant Swarm's account as a trusted entity, instead of the account running the host cluster, and it can have multi-factor authentication enabled.
+The main differences will be that this role must have Giant Swarm's account as a trusted entity, instead of the account running the control plane, and it can have multi-factor authentication enabled.

 ### 1. Basic role setup